Scenery Reconstruction on Finite Abelian Groups: Walks with non-zero drift and walks with bounded support

 \subsection{Random walks with bounded step distribution}

 Next, we consider random walks with rational transition probabilities, and with zero probability for steps larger than $c$, for some constant $c$ independent of $n$.
-We show that in this case, either the random walk is symmetric, or for large enough prime cycles, the walk is reconstructive.
+We show in Theorem~\ref{cor:bounded} that in this case, either the random walk is symmetric, or for large enough prime cycles, the walk is reconstructive.
 A random walk $\rw$ is symmetric when $\rw(k) = \rw(-k)$ for all $k$.
 Symmetric random walks are not reconstructive, since $\hat{\rw}(k)=\hat{\rw}(-k)$; they cannot distinguish any function $f(k)$ from its flip $f(-k)$.
+We will need two lemmas in order to prove this theorem.